 - 125 Market Purchasing (3) i, ii An introductory course in Marketing.
 An up-to-date view in product care, and marketing of goods; with careful attention paid to industrial purchases of goods.

+Prerequisite: none

-Prerequisite: None. - 250 Salesmanship (3) i, iii Education of method, principles, procedures, and policies of a professional salesman for industrial, wholesaling, and retailing commodities.
+- 250 Salesmanship (3) i, iii Education of method, principles, procedures, and policies of a professional salesman for industrial, wholesaling, and retailing commodities.
 Prerequisite: Sophomore standing.

-270 Principles of Marketing (3) i, ii, iii
+- 270 Principles of Marketing (3) i, ii, iii

 A basic course defining the role of the marketer and marketing within our society and economy.
-Attention is paid to all interacting forces within the firm; dealing with price, promotion, distribution, personnel selling, product and economic aspects.
-Prerequisite: Economics 260, 261 concurrently.
+Attention is paid to all interacting forces within the firm, dealing with price, promotion, distribution, personal selling, product and economy aspects.